pdoup/EncDec/README.md

 # Folder Encryptor/Decryptor Tool

 A command-line utility for encrypting and decrypting the contents of entire folders.
-This tool provides strong file and filename encryption.

 ## :warning: **EXTREME CAUTION ADVISED** :warning: